 Draft standards will be publicly available throughout all development and revision processes on the SFI website.

-Second 30 day public comment period – January 2022.
-Third Task Group Meetings February – March 2021.
+Second 30 day public comment period – Spring 2022.
+Third Task Group Meetings Summer 2021.

-Final approval of the revised SFI Standards and shared with SFI Community – May 2022.
+Final approval of the revised SFI Standards and shared with SFI Community – Spring 2022.

 SFI’s mission is to advance sustainability through forest-focused collaborations.
-As part of the collaborative process, SFI invites everyone to participate in the SFI Standard Revision process.
+As part of the collaborative process, SFI invites everyone to participate in the SFI Standard Development process.

 Upcoming webinars and workshops will be posted to this page.
 All comments and discussion during SFI Standard development webinars will be included for Task Group consideration.